-A well-groomed garden can boost your home's kerb appeal, but can also take a lot of time and effort to do by hand.
-A hedge trimmer can do most of the work for you, taking a lot of the time and effort out of what can be a monotonous chore.
+- A hedge trimmer can make it easier to boost your home's kerb appeal, taking a lot of the time and effort out of what can be a monotonous chore.

 Compare some of the best hedge trimmers